 Account Terms Control, Not the Probate Code

-Arizona draws a clear line between assets that pass through a will and assets that pass by operation of the account agreement.
-When funds in a joint or pay-on-death account transfer to a surviving party under A.R.S.
+The law draws a clear line between assets that pass through a will and assets that pass by the account agreement.
+When funds in a joint or payable on death (POD) account transfer to a surviving party under A.R.S.
 14-6212, that transfer stands on its own.
+Both account holders and their families benefit from this distinction.

 A transfer of an account pursuant to section 14-6212 is effective by reason of the terms of the account involved and is not testamentary or subject to chapters 1 through 4 of this title.

-A.R.S. § 14-6214This single sentence carries significant weight.
-It means the transfer does not go through probate.
+A.R.S. § 14-6214This single sentence carries real weight.
+The transfer does not go through probate.
 It cannot be challenged on the grounds that it should have been executed as a will.
-And it is not governed by the rules that apply to testamentary documents.
+It is not governed by the rules that apply to testamentary documents.

 What This Means for Your Estate Plan

-Because these transfers happen outside the probate process, they are often faster and simpler for surviving family members.
-No court involvement is required.
+These transfers happen outside the probate process.
+They are often faster and simpler for surviving family members.
+No court involvement is needed.
 The surviving party typically needs only a death certificate and identification to access the funds.

 But this simplicity cuts both ways.
-If an account is titled incorrectly or a beneficiary designation is outdated, the transfer still happens, just not the way you intended.
-A properly coordinated estate plan reviews every account title, every beneficiary designation, and every survivorship arrangement to make sure they align with your overall wishes.
+If an account is titled incorrectly or a beneficiary designation is outdated, the transfer still happens.
+It just may not go the way you intended.
+A properly coordinated estate plan reviews every account title and every beneficiary designation.

-For families using a living trust, the question becomes whether each account should be held in the trust or rely on these statutory transfer rules instead.
-Both approaches avoid probate, but a trust provides more control over timing, conditions, and distributions.
+For families using a living trust, the question becomes whether each account should be held in the trust or rely on these nontestamentary transfer rules instead.
+Both approaches avoid probate.
+A trust provides more control over timing, conditions, and distributions.